 No, this will never happen.
 No burial plots will be re-used.

 Only 100% bio-degradable materials may be buried.
 Wool, cotton, wicker and cardboard are all acceptable.
 It is important to select a coffin that is only made of natural, sustainable materials which will degrade safely without damaging the local environment.
 We do not insist on the use of coffins.
 Families may choose a shroud and something practical to carry or contain the body to the woodland area, such as a stretcher or wicker basket.

-Our native woodland is intended as a living memorial and so, in order to preserve its natural beauty, no memorials are permitted in the wood except for cut natural flowers or planted wildflowers (see below for more details).
+Our native woodland is intended as a living memorial and so, in order to preserve its natural beauty, no memorials are permitted in the wood except for cut natural flowers or planted wildflowers (see below for more details) or natural, native British and fully biodegradable small tributes hand crafted from willow or wood.
 The burial plot ought to be allowed to return to nature, not gardened and manicured, as we wish to ensure the burial wood remains as natural as possible for the benefit of the environment and all who visit.

 Yes, you can.
 Cut flowers can be placed on graves providing they are free of all wrapping, containers, ribbons etc. Our wood lies within the North Wessex Area of Outstanding Natural Beauty so all flowers planted there must be native species appropriate to the landscape.
 Wildflower plugs and native bulbs can be planted or native wildflower seeds may be scattered after the burial.